marchoy/expression-evaluator-and-simplifier/README.md

 # An Expression Evaluator and Simplifier

 The purpose of this class assignment was to implement a Scheme expression evaluator and simplifier.
-The project contains three parts: creating the environment data structure, an expression evaluator and an expression simplifier.
+The project contains three parts: creating the environment data structure, an expression evaluator, and an expression simplifier.

 ### Part 1: Creating an Environment